Dcup-dev/dcup/README.md

 - **Configuration:** Customize your data pipeline with straightforward YAML/JSON configuration files.
 - **Documentation:** Explore our comprehensive docs and API reference to integrate Dcup into your applications with ease.

----

 ## Contributing

 We welcome contributions from the community!
 Check out our contributing guidelines to learn how you can help make Dcup even better.

----

-## License

-Dcup is licensed under the [MIT License](LICENSE).

----

-Join us in redefining data pipelines—harness the power of open-source RAG and unlock the full potential of your data.